TiwPhiraphan/artesia/README.md

 ## TypeScript

-Fayde is written in TypeScript and ships with full type definitions.
+Artesia is written in TypeScript and ships with full type definitions.
 Path parameters are inferred from the route string at compile time:

 ```ts
 import type { Handler } from 'artesia'